 People around the world live for and look forward to the holidays.
-The markets are lively, families take advantage of this hiatus to spend time with each other.
+The markets are lively; families take advantage of this hiatus to spend time with each other.
 And people are busy preparing gifts for their loved ones.
-In this article, we’ll share the best Irish gift ideas for every holiday.
+This article shares the best Irish gift ideas for every holiday.

 A blessing on a plaque makes a meaningful gift because you are not just wishing goodness on your loved ones.
 You’re also sending them luck, abundance, guidance, and many other virtues rolled into one.

 With joy wound round and round,

 May your heart glow with the smiles